scottish-government-design-system/designsystem.gov.scot/components/contact-details/index.md

 ## About this component
 Contact details is a component that gives a consistent way to display the contact details of an organisation within a website’s content.
-It includes quick links to an organisation’s email, social media and other direct contact details.
+It can include links to an organisation’s email, social media and other direct contact details.

 When using the pattern, you should make sure:
 * the order of the contact details are based on user needs, with the most used content format at the top
 * only one email address is given

-It can also be useful to use social media logos with a corresponding social media address, such as a Twitter logo with a Twitter address, to help make social media addresses more recognisable to users.
+Social media logos are included to help make social media addresses more recognisable to users.

 ## Why we use this component
-Giving contact details their own distinct design pattern, separate from the rest of the content on a web page, can help users to quickly engage with contact details when they need to.
-It also helps them skip past this content if they don’t need it.
+Giving contact details their own distinct design pattern, separate from the rest of the content on a web page, can help users to quickly find contact details when they need to.
+The recognisable format of contact details helps users to skip past this content if they don’t need it.

 ## Supporting evidence for using this component